SiemdeNijs/packetcrypt_rs_SNcomp/README.md

 * different compiling workflow to achieve a more stable experience (hopefully)
 * will be tinkered with in future releases for more custom optimizations

-### 🚀 Wish to install WSL while you're at it ?
+### 🚀 Wish to install WSL for the best performance on a Windows host ?

-The most convential way is described in detail here for WSL/Linux: https://denijs.photography/pkt-how-to-install-wsl-compile-miner
+The most convential way is described in detail here for WSL: https://denijs.photography/pkt-how-to-install-wsl-compile-miner Please ignore the instructions on how to compile it if you use my custom package provided here on the GitHub.

-Request can be made through PKT Cash's Discord, hit me up there if you need it compiled for a specific target.
+**The instructions on how to compile it above are completely different from what I'm doing with SNcomp:

+I'm personally editing the miners source & compile it with a very different method.**

 ### ⛏️ Usage:
 1 Rename the file to "packetcrypt".